kilpkonn/msc-thesis/main.typ

   ],
 ) <standardml-dfs-code>

-Now lets look at how the BFS algorithm suggested in @algebraic-foundations-of-proof-refinement works.
+Now let's look at how the BFS algorithm suggested in @algebraic-foundations-of-proof-refinement works.
-The high level algorithm for BFS is to generate possible ways to refine the problem into new subproblems and then incrementally solve all the subproblems in parallel.
+The high-level algorithm for BFS is to generate possible ways to refine the problem into new subproblems and then incrementally solve all the subproblems in parallel.
 The pseudocode for it can be seen in @standardml-bfs-code.

-The algorithm starts by converting the given problem to singleton problem collection.
+The algorithm starts by converting the given problem to a singleton problem collection.
-Now the produced collection is fed into `solveBFS` function that starts incrementally solving the problem collections.
+Now the produced collection is fed into `solveBFS` function, which starts incrementally solving the problem collections.
-In the example we are using queue to keep track of the problem collections we are solving.
+In this example, we are using a queue to keep track of the problem collections we are solving.
-Internally the `solveBFS` function loops over the elements of the queue until either a solution is found or the queue becomes empty.
+Internally, the `solveBFS` function loops over the elements of the queue until either a solution is found or the queue becomes empty.
-In the snippet we check the status of the problem collection with a `status` function that tells us the status of the problem collection.
+In the snippet, we check the status of the problem collection with a `status` function that tells us the status of the problem collection.
-The status is either
+The status is either:
  - *AllSolved* for problem collections that do not have any unresolved subproblems in them and are ready to be converted into solutions.
  - *NoSolution* for problem collections that have remaining unresolved subproblems that we are unable to make any progress on.
  - *RemainingProblems* for all the problem collections that we can make progress on by incrementally stepping the problem further.
  In case of ```hs AllSolved``` we return the solution as we are done with the search.
  In case of ```hs NoSolution``` we discard the problem from the queue.
- Otherwise, (in case of ```hs RemainingProblems```) we step the problem collection at the head of the queue and push the results back to the back of the queue.
+ Otherwise, (in the case of ```hs RemainingProblems```) we step the problem collection at the head of the queue and push the results back to the back of the queue.
- Now we are ready to keep iterate the loop again with the new problem collection at the head of the queue.
+ Now we are ready to keep iterating the loop again with the new problem collection at the head of the queue.

  Stepping the problem collection steps (or adds atomic refinements) to all problems in the problem collection and propagates the constraints to rest of the subproblems if refinements produce any new constraints.
- As the problem can generally be refined in multiple ways the function returns a list of problem collections that are all possible successors of the input problem collection.
+ As the problem can generally be refined in multiple ways, the function returns a list of problem collections that are all possible successors to the input problem collection.
- Propagating the constraints is done in `propagateConstraints` function.
+ Propagating the constraints is done in the `propagateConstraints` function.
- The function adds new constraints arising form the head element refinements to all subproblems in the problem collection.
+ The function adds new constraints arising from the head element refinements to all subproblems in the problem collection.

 #figure(
 sourcecode()[```hs